R-Tuning: Instructing Large Language Models to Say `I Don't Know': Experimental Settings

 where $n$ is the number of data, $k$ is the number of data we select for the current threshold. $P$ and $R$ denote precision and recall, which are defined as

 An ideal model predicts the correct answers with high confidence and the hallucinated wrong answers with relatively low confidence, leading to a high AP score.
 On the other hand, the AP score is low if the model predicts every answer with high confidence, as the precision at every threshold will not be high and the average will be relatively low.
-In our experiments, the confidence of {\ModelUnsure} is calculated as the weighted average of prediction confidence and uncertainty confidence.